matsim-vsp/infoXpand/README.md

 ### Estimation

-- **regressioninfoXpandNationalWeekly.R** : This script combines data import, data cleaning, first exploratory visualizations as well as 17 different regression models.
-First, incidence data from RKI, aggregated mobility data from our MODUS-Covid project and weather data from meteostat are imported, cleaned and joined into a single data frame.
-Second, the following measures are plotted over time: Incidence, change of incidence (weekly), out of home duration (in hours per person and day), tmax (in celsius).
-Additionally, raw corrlations are computed.
-Finally, 17 regression models are set up and their results are saved within a list.
-For each regression model, we save the model itself, a scatter plot of a linar combinations of the regressors vs change of incidence, 4 diagnostic plots (residuals vs fitted values, ggplot, scale-loc plot, cook's distance plot), a plot of the predicted vs the actual values (including the regression line),
+- **regressioninfoXpandNationalWeekly.R** : A variety of regression models are set up and their results are saved within a list.
+For each regression model, we save the model itself, a scatter plot of a linar combinations of the regressors vs change of incidence, 4 diagnostic plots (residuals vs fitted values, ggplot, scale-loc plot, cook's distance plot), a plot of the predicted vs the actual values (including the regression line).

 - **measuresOfAccuracy.R** : The aim of this script is to identify the model which most accurately describes the data.
 To this end, the following measures of accuracy are considered: F-statistic, RSE, R Squared, Adjusted RSquared.